Communities Confronting Substance Abuse, Inc.

 School Initiatives: Focusing on initiatives in the local Yeshiva day and high schools around social and emotional wellness curricula, parent and student programming, faculty training and education, and working in conjunction with local prevention experts and the Bergen County Prosecutor's Office.

 Events & Programs: Organizing additional educational and awareness events and programming, such as the one most recently held on May 5, 2019 in Teaneck, NJ about removing the stigma from, and understanding mental health and addiction and its impact on us as a community.
+Read here about our upcoming symposium on mental health and addiction being held on May 10, 2020.

 In addition to these initiatives, the Formans have addressed various audiences including: